edwinm/memoize-cache-decorator/README.md

 const example = new Example();

-// Now, every time this function is called with this path, it returns the data  without
-// fetching it every time.
-// It will do a fetch() again after 5 minutes or when `clear(example.getData)` is called.

 const data = await example.getData("/path-to-data");
 ```

+Now, every time `getData` is called with this path, it returns the data without
+fetching over the network it every time.
+It will do a fetch over the network again after 5 minutes or when `clear(example.getData)` is called.

 ## API